geforcefan/ercanakyuerek.de/src/content/posts/writing-a-roller-coaster-simulation/8-bezier-curve/index.md

 There is nothing more going on here.
 We sample the curve, evaluate it, and turn the result into curve nodes.

-Below is the demo code from the interactive example shown at the very beginning of this chapter.

 ## What’s next?

 In the next article, we will eventually and finally fix our normal problems and create a good `fromPoints` function that calculates normals in a way that nothing breaks on loopings or slopes close to 90°.

 Right now, our `fromPoints` is a temporary junk implementation with hard transitions on the edges.
 That was fine while we only had linear segments, but now we actually have curvature, so the problems are much easier to see.

-So we will solve that next.
-Stay tuned.

-> **Note**: In the demo, I already intentionally use the correct way of inserting positions on the curve with proper normal calculation, so the demo does not jitter.
+> **Note**: In the demo, I already intentionally use the correct way of inserting positions (by using `fromUniformSampledPositions` instead of `fromPoints` from the last chapter) on the curve with proper normal calculation, so the demo does not jitter.
 Do not be confused by this.
 I am basically taking things a bit ahead of time here.

 # Demo code